 What Does It Mean for Marketers?

 For marketers, Facebook means the emerging platform to showcase their services and products to 1.49 billion monthly active users.
 Currently, one-third of the page posts on the News Feed are the advertisements, and it is the major source of revenue for Facebook.
 Marketers foresee wide horizon via Facebook to reach out bulk prospective customers.
-However, owing to most of the above findings, they must be more targeted and focused with their updates to generate convincing returns for their clients.
+However, owing to most of the above findings, they must be more targeted and focused on their updates to generate convincing returns for their clients.

 Apart from generating revenue, advertisements also are the cause of concern for Facebook.
 Ads adversely affect users’ engagement, in turn, reducing the user time spent on Facebook.
 Maintaining uniformity with the ad posts are challenging as it differs on various aspects like size, frequency, and display patterns.